 Finally, another chapter was written in crisis communication.
 Mr Scholz, mayor of Hamburg, in the run-up to the summit, left his clear words in the drawer when the riots broke out.

-The real host was silent before he left via spokesman a few sentences, in which he thanked the police.
-That the violence despite allegedly "careful preparation" can not be prevented, was "depressing," the statement.
-These are commonplaces and polished retort phrases from political rhetoric.
-Real concern and shock read differently.
+The actual host was silent before he had a couple of sentences delivered through the speaker, in which he thanked the police officers.
+The fact that the violence could not have been prevented despite supposedly "careful preparation" is "depressing", the statement said.
+These are general places and polished test tube phrases from political rhetoric.
+Real dismay and shock read differently.

 A G20 summit that has political repercussions but is unlikely to be in the participants' interest is a laboratory of learning lessons for people interested in communication.
 And it shows one thing: life is communication and communication is life.

 More knowledge - PDF download, eCourse on demand or personal advice